Plastic – Harmful not only for Living beings but for nature too.

 - As per reports, the production of plastic in India increased from 1600 million metric tonnes approx. in 2014-2015 to 1700 metric tonnes in 2017-2018.

 - Around 73% of beach litter is Plastic and is increasing day-by-day

 EPR Services – Plastic Waste Collection and Disposal Process

-The plastic waste generated in bulk production is extremely harmful for the environment, especially when it is dumped into the grounds or pollution causing garbage dumps.
+The plastic waste generated in bulk production is extremely harmful to the environment, especially when it is dumped into the grounds or pollution-causing garbage dumps.
 Hence it is necessary to treat and recycle it before it causes harm and deteriorates the soil and its livelihood.
-Therefore, following EPR rules is mandatory and requires a complete cooperation.
+Therefore, following EPR rules is mandatory and requires complete cooperation.

 What is EPR – EPR stands for extended producers’ responsibility i.e brand owners, importers, producers or manufacturers are responsible for the treatment and disposal of their post-consumer products.
 They are required to maintain a proper EPR Action plan to collect back the plastic waste generated due to their products.